Firefighter says not to blame for Asiana passenger's death

-SAN FRANCISCO (Reuters) - A San Francisco firefighter who responded to the crash of an Asiana Airlines plane last year has accused her department of falsely blaming her for the accidental death of a teenage girl who was lying on the runway near the aircraft.
+SAN FRANCISCO, Jan 28 (Reuters) - A San Francisco firefighter who responded to the crash of an Asiana Airlines plane last year has accused her department of falsely blaming her for the accidental death of a teenage girl who was lying on the runway near the aircraft.

 Chinese teenager Ye Mengyuan, 16, an Asiana passenger, was covered in fire-fighting foam when she was run over by emergency vehicles at the scene of the crash in July at San Francisco airport.
 State prosecutors did not file criminal charges in connection with her death, but Ye’s family has filed a civil claim against the city.